Farmed in cold, fresh spring, high velocity waters

 (Cooked, Serves 4)

-2 tbsp chopped fresh parsley for garnish (optional)
+4 trout fillets salt and pepper 2green onions, finely chopped 2tbspchopped fresh parsley for garnish (optional)

 PAN SEARED TROUT WITH TZATZIKI